ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/02-mergesort.md

 The `merge` function relies on the two halves already being sorted; this is a precondition of the function.
 Its postcondition is that the merged result is also sorted.
+@Fig:mergesort-split-merge shows how Morgesort sorts an example array with $n=11$ elements.
+Sometimes we cannot split evenly, so the array sizes in each level can differ by $\pm 1$.
+Note that each level consists of at most $n$ elements, and that the number of levels are *logarithmic* in $n$.

+![
+    Mergesorting an array of $n=11$ elements.
+    To the left we see all levels of splitting, and to the right is the merging.
+    There are $k=\lceil\log_2(n)\rceil$ levels, and each level consists of at most $n$ elements.
+    Note that this is not an accurate description of how recursion works!
+    For instance, it will mergesort the subarray [A,L,G,O,R,I] completely, *before* it starts splitting [T,H,M,I,C].
+](images/Sorting-MergesortSplitMerge.svg){#fig:mergesort-split-merge}

 ::: dsvis
 Here is a visualisation for the merge operation.